grant-cridlebaugh/VOTW_TestSite/README.md

 This is a demonstration of powershell based attacks for a presenttaion I am doing.
 The site promises free video games but instead downloads a ps1 file.
 The file, when executed, preforms a 'dos attack' which is just pinging google.com 10 times.
+There is now another file under the 'Fast Download' link.
+This one actually does privilege escalation if you run it as admin.
+Don't download that file and run it as admin.